 Chocolate Chip Cookies are a classic indulgence that never grows old.
 Appealing to kids of all ages, these beauties are loaded with chocolate chips and a special ingredient that results in a cookie with crispy edges and soft, chewy centers.
 Serve them warm with a tall glass of milk for the ultimate gooey cookie treat.

 Cookies appeal to kids of all ages.
 I for one, have certainly never outgrown my love of cookies and as a Mom, it has been my sheer delight to make cookies for my boys.
-Whether it’s peanut butter cookies, cowboy cookies or oatmeal raisin cookies, we never tire of the classic flavor combinations.The ingredients needed to make most cookies are simple to acquire and typically already stocked in your pantry.
+You likely have all of the ingredients on hand that you’ll need to make these cookies in your pantry.
+You can also make the dough and freeze it for future desserts.
 In my mind, butter, flour and sugar should never intimidate anyone and baking from scratch really shows the love.

-- I know you’ve heard this before but, it bears repeating.
+- You’ve heard this before, but it bears repeating.
 Ovens do vary in temperature and it’s important you know how your oven performs for the best results.
 You may need to increase or decrease the baking time based on your oven.
 Don’t overbake, or they’ll be hard.

 - Do you really have to chill the dough?
 Yes, you do.
 To make these cookies the butter has to be softened to allow it to cream fully with the sugar.
 When the dough is chilled, the butter will firm in the raw dough preventing the cookies from spreading too thin while baking.